What Is Digital Marketing? An Easy Guide for Beginners

 coach creating YouTube workout videos

-All of these are examples of digital
+are all examples of digital

 marketing in action.

-marketing: attract attention, build trust, and encourage people to take action.
+The goal in each case is to the same as traditional marketing that is, to attract attention, build trust, and encourage people to take action.

-Why Digital Marketing Is Important
+Why Is Digital Marketing Important?

 Here’s why digital marketing matters: